In keeping with the theme this week, I’ll offer up a love story of sorts.

 Okay, it’s not really a “love story”, in the traditional sense.
 But it is a story, and it does involve love.

 In the romantic sense, love has proven itself to be a fickle companion.
 I’ve lost myself in it and also found myself.
 I’ve sworn it off completely, and then blindly plunged back in.
 I’ve felt it with a force as powerful as breath, and now find myself wondering if it even exists.

 But I’m a romantic and seem to be incapable of giving up on it completely.

-So that brings me to Valentine’s Day.
+So Valentine’s Day.
 I admittedly get seduced by it all: a day dedicated solely to celebrating the person I love and being spoiled by the person who loves me.
 It’s a subject I believe worthy of its own holiday.